Staycation Ideas: At-Home Itineraries & Local Gems on a Budget

 Pick a cuisine, shop a local market, and cook a simple course progression.
 Add a themed playlist and a “restaurant” table setup for atmosphere.
 It’s date-night friendly, too—especially if you’re searching staycation ideas couples.

-Couples & Anniversary Mini-Plans
+Couples & Anniversary: Staycation Anniversary Ideas

 • Playful — Cook-off (15-minute appetizers), blind playlist swap, board game best-of. $10–$15